pvillela/go-light-collections/README.md

 In addition, type aliases/wrappers are used to facilitate code generation with replacement of the pseudo-generic types with specific types.

-See the Godoc for additional details.
+See the package Godocs for additional details.

+## To-dos

+*   Update collections package documentation
+    -   Mention code generation option
+    -   Describe type name convention to support code generation
+*   Add missing godoc comments
+*   Add tests for all List methods
+*   Add Map methods
+*   Add Set methods
+*   Update code generation example